-Hayes’s poetry collections include Lighthead (2010), which won a National Book Award, was a finalist for a National Book Critics Circle Award, and was nominated for a Hurston/Wright Legacy Award; Wind in a Box (2006); Hip Logic (2002), which was chosen for the National Poetry Series and also a finalist for an LA Times Book Award and an Academy of American Poets James Laughlin Award; and Muscular Music (1999), which won a Kate Tufts Discovery Award.
+Hayes’s poetry collections include How to Be Drawn (2015), finalist for the National Book Award and the National Books Critics Circle Award; Lighthead (2010), which won the National Book Award, was a finalist for a National Book Critics Circle Award, and was nominated for a Hurston/Wright Legacy Award; Wind in a Box (2006); Hip Logic (2002), chosen for the National Poetry Series and also a finalist for an LA Times Book Award and an Academy of American Poets James Laughlin Award; and Muscular Music (1999), which won a Kate Tufts Discovery Award.
 His poems have also been featured in several editions of Best American Poetry and have won multiple Pushcart Prizes.

-Hayes’s additional honors include a Whiting Writers’ Award and fellowships from both the National Endowment for the Arts and the Guggenheim Foundation.
+Hayes’s additional honors include a Whiting Writers’ Award and fellowships from the MacArthur Foundation, the National Endowment for the Arts, and the Guggenheim Foundation.
 He has taught at Carnegie Mellon University, the University of Alabama, and the University of Pittsburgh.
 Hayes lives in Pittsburgh.